-An area of secondary concentration.
-Many minor programs are available to students in the Faculty of Arts and Social Sciences, the Faculty of Science and the School of Journalism.
+Over 60 minor programs are available to students in the Faculty of Arts and Social Sciences, the Faculty of Science and the School of Journalism.
 You may be interested in adding a minor to your degree if you prefer a greater academic focus and a broader intellectual experience than simply taking a wide range of electives.
 The minor also gives you a way to explore a subject area without committing yourself to a full major.
-For example, a student could pursue a Bachelor of Science degree with a Major in Psychology and a Minor in Contemporary Studies.